dasarpai/old.dasarpai.github.io/_dsblog/2024-07-24-Dimensionality-Reduction-and-Visualization.md

 In summary, perplexity in t-SNE is a crucial parameter that controls the balance between local and global structure in the data.
 Lower perplexity values emphasize local relationships, while higher values help in capturing more global patterns.

+##  How to set perplexity size?

-##  I have small dataset of 1000 samples and I keep perplexity high (like 70) then the embedding or generated new records from t-sne algorithm will not have effective embedding of those 1000 records?
+**I have small dataset of 1000 samples and I keep perplexity high (like 70) then the embedding or generated new records from t-sne algorithm will not have effective embedding of those 1000 records?**

 Yes, that's correct.
 If you have a small dataset of 1000 records and set the perplexity to a high value like 70, the t-SNE embedding might not be as effective.
 Here's why: